With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 “Reading letters in Gabrielle’s office.”
 Jericho thought.
 “From Leize from Cancer.
 With Ferris, Gabrielle, Alice and you.
 Talib too.”
 His chest suddenly felt heavy, and he rubbed the area uncomfortably.

 Jericho was not fond of the Medical Department.
-The walls of all of its offices were whiter than the walls of all the other departments in the Serpens Establishment, and it always had a lemon scent in the air that caused him discomfort.
+The walls of all of its offices were whiter than the walls of all the other departments in the Serpens Establishment, and it always had a strong lemon scent in the air that caused him discomfort.

 But Elizabeta’s office was slightly better than the other offices here.
 It smelled more like flowers than lemons; and instead of having certificates and charts hanging on her walls, she had monochrome photographs of her family and drawings made in crayon and graphite.
 Her desk also contained similar photographs captured in stand-up frames.
 He couldn’t see the exact details of them because he was not wearing his glasses, but he liked them.